Nathan-Sinclair/Cybersecurity-Homelab-Building-The-Environment/README.md

 - Developed by Nathan Sinclair, inspired by Grant Collins’ Build a Cybersecurity Homelab: Enterprise 101 (https://projectsecurity.teachable.com/p/build-a-cybersecurity-homelab-a-practical-guide-to-offense-defense-enterprise-101)

-- Tools used include Wazuh, Security Onion, MailHog, Kali Linux, VirtualBox, VMware, and Windows/Ubuntu OSs.
+- Tools used include Wazuh, Security Onion, MailHog, Postfix, VirtualBox, VMware, and Windows/Ubuntu OSs.

 - Documentation and content suggestions assisted by ChatGPT and other large language models (LLMs), with thanks to the open-source communities behind the tools.